-A Judging from the arrangement of the 61,480 recently discovered structures in Guatemala, archaeologists determined that 7 to 11 million people resided in the area in densely packed cities, suburban towns, and rural areas.

-(B) LIDAR, short for Light Detection and Ranging, is a game-changing mapping tool in which laser pulses are used with a specialized scanner and GPS receiver to generate detailed, 3D topographical information about natural and humanmade environments.

-© The Maya empire has long fascinated scientists, who continue to uncover pieces of the past, including a number of recent discoveries that have been particularly notable because of the high-tech tools used to locate them and the new information they provide about the lost civilization.
+- (A) LIDAR, short for Light Detection and Ranging, is a game-changing mapping tool in which laser pulses are used with a specialized scanner and GPS receiver to generate precise 3D topographical information about natural and humanmade environments. - B Lying beneath the Maya city of Chichén Itzá in Mexico, the recently rediscovered Cave of the Jaguar God included hundreds of well-preserved artifacts that were commonly used in different Maya rituals. - © Judging from the arrangement of the 61,480 recently discovered structures in Guatemala, archaeologists determined that 7 to 11 million people resided in the area in densely packed cities, suburban towns, and rural areas. - D The Maya empire has long intrigued scientists, who continue to uncover pieces of the past, including a number of recent discoveries that have been particularly notable because of the high-tech tools used to locate them and the revelations they provide about the lost civilization.

-D LIDAR technology was not responsible for the recent rediscovery of the Cave of the Jaguar God, which lay sealed beneath the Maya city of Chichén Itzá in Mexico and included hundreds of well-preserved artifacts.